CTPSSTAFF/modeldev_webpage/content/docs/versions/v1.0/2-configuration/index.md

 ---
 title: "2.
-Boston Region Configuration (v0.1)"
+Boston Region Configuration"
 ---

 The Boston Regional STOPS model has a specific configuration tailored to the region's geography and transit systems.